Inexpensive laundry room wall cabinets and laundry shelving ideas to declutter your small laundry room

 and be sure to out how awesome our painted bathroom vanity turned out!

-How to hang laundry room cabinets?
+How to hang laundry room cabinets above your washer and dryer?

 1. Remove any existing cabinets or shelves.
-We had to take down both, but luckily we repurposed the old shelf and added to our garage for extra storage!
+We had to take down both, but luckily we repurposed the old shelf and added it to our garage for extra storage!
 The wire shelf may need to get sold on Facebook using my tips.

-2. Use stud finder to find studs.
+2. Use a stud finder to find studs.

 3. Use 4’ level to mark the line where the bottom of the cabinets will be Determine the height of cabinets or how much room there will be at the top of the cabinets.